-Our named executive officers, consisting of our principal executive officer and the next two most highly compensated executive officers, for the fiscal year ended December 31, 2020 were:
+Our named executive officers, consisting of our principal executive officer and the next two most highly compensated executive officers, for the fiscal year ended December 31, 2021 were:

-- Eric Ostertag, M.D., Ph.D., our Chief Executive Officer and Director; - · Mark J. Gergen, J.D., our President and Chief Business Officer; and - Harry J. Leonhardt, J.D., our General Counsel, Chief Compliance Officer & Corporate Secretary.
+- Eric Ostertag, M.D., Ph.D., our Executive Chairman and former Chief Executive Officer; - Mark J. Gergen, J.D., our Chief Executive Officer and President and former Chief Business Officer; and - Matthew A. Spear, M.D., our former Chief Medical Officer.